Realizing quantum optics in structured environments with giant atoms: Simulating disorder effects

-In experiments, fabrication errors can perturb the optimized coupling sequence.
-To simulate this, we add random offsets to the coupling sequence, i.e., $g(x_i)\rightarrow g(x_i)+\delta g(x_i)$.
-Here $\delta g(x_i)$ is sampled from a Gaussian distribution centered around zero and with a width $\sigma_A\, g(x_i)$.
-Consequently, the average $k$-space coupling function is defined as
+When implementing the optimal coupling sequences in experiments, there will be fabrication errors in both coupling positions and amplitudes.
+Next we evaluate their effects by considering circuit-QED with a transmon qubit (with frequency $\omega_q/(2\pi)=3~\text{GHz}$, for example).
+The phase velocity along the transmission-line waveguide is set as $c=2\times 10^8\text{m}/\text{s}$.
+Therefore, the wavelength is $\lambda_0\simeq 7\times 10^{-2}\text{m}$.
+We first investigate the disorder in positions by adding random offsets to the coupling sequence, i.e., $g(x_i)\rightarrow g(x_i+\delta x_i)$.
+Here $\delta x_i$ is sampled from a Gaussian distribution centered around zero and with a width $\sigma_{P}$.

-where $N_{\text{dis}}$ is the number of disorder realizations in numerical simulations.
-In our discussion, we set $N_{\text{dis}}=200$, which is large enough for the errors considered in this work.
-In Fig.~\ref{fig6s}(a), we plot $\bar{G}_k$ for different disorder strengths, and find that the band gap is lifted higher than zero.